 The requirements in this document are divided into assurance requirements and two sets of functional requirements.
-The first set of functional requirements, which were drawn from the Common Criteria, is designed to address the core Scanner requirements for self-protection.
-The second set of requirements, which were invented and categorized by the short name, IDS, is designed to address the requirements for the Scanner's primary function, which is IDS collection of data.
+The first set of functional requirements, which were drawn from the Common Criteria, is designed to address the core System requirements for self-protection.
+The second set of requirements, which were invented and categorized by the short name, IDS, is designed to address the requirements for the System's primary function, which is IDS collection of data and responses to conclusions based upon that data.